shivam-i/ChatGPT-Clone/README.md

 # ChatGPT
 This clone is made with MERN stack.

-This project is clone of chatGPT , chatGPT is an AI .
+This project is clone of ChatGPT, ChatGPT is a AI chatbot.
 It's allows you to have human-like conversations.

 ## Features